 Next steps

 Once a class have completed a rail safety workshop, they will be eligible for a fully funded trip on the railway.
-Possible destinations include Locomotion at Shildon, The Hippodrome at Darlington, The Auckland Project, Saltburn and even destinations in York, Durham or Newcastle.
+Possible destinations include Locomotion at Shildon, The Hippodrome at Darlington, The Auckland Project, Saltburn and Preston Park.
 Our Education Officer, Jess, would accompany you on the trip for the rail travel element to support staff and pupils.
 Please contact us for further information and to discuss your needs.

 Your school may wish to become recognised for excellent rail safety learning.
 The Rail Safe Friendly Award is an excellent scheme to acknowledge and promote your school’s commitment to railway safety education.
 Further information can be found at www.railsafefriendly.com